CambridgeNuclear/SCONE/docs/Installation.rst

     gfortran --version

-If it isn't or its version is too old you will need to get it.
+If you do not or its version is too old you will need to get it.
 If you have root access to your machine you can your package manager to install gfortran.
 On Debian/Ubuntu Linux a command like that will suffice::

    sudo apt-get install gfortran

-On other operating systems it might be significantly different.
+On other operating systems it might different.
 You will need to find information on how to use package manager in your Linux distribution.
 Pre-compiled gfortran packages can be found
 `here <https://gcc.gnu.org/wiki/GFortranBinaries>`_

 Without administrator privileges you may want to compile GCC from source.
-Of course that requires having some a C compiler.
+Of course that requires having a C compiler.

 #.
 Download the source code of GCC from one of the
    `mirrors <https://gcc.gnu.org/mirrors.html>`_